bleucitron/unocha-js-aptitude-test/README.md

 ## Frontend Tasks

-The task here is to implement the mimimal UI to manage (create / read / edit / delete) and list employees.
+The task here is to implement a mimimal UI to manage (create / read / edit / delete) and list employees.

+The folder `frontend/` has a boilerplate TypeScript project created using `create-react-app` which you can use as your base.
+When working on this task,
+you can assume that the URL of the API will be `http://localhost:8080`

 (If you have enough time, and have completed all other tasks, you are welcome to extend the UI to create and manage the teams endpoints too)